JokingHero/CHOPOFF.jl/README.md

 # Must do

+* fmi index searches
+    * lossless seed  + indexed pam loci -> search_pamDB
+    * partially seed on the prefix and then + lossless seed?/alignment -> search_fmiDB_raw
+* improve motifDB with chunked lossless seed?
+* what is the probability that guide and off-target will be within certain distance, based only on some sort of transform of their letters - or rather figure out 0 probability in a fast way!

+* test small motifDB with UInt128, test cashe on hgv38!, test search_pamDB

 * add EARLY stopping!!!
 * VCF support (5 d)
 * Loci Range alternative where we have default value of just one UInt32, else we have UInt8/UInt16 as width! - will decrease the database sizes considerably because most of the guides are unique!